hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 ---

-A `network_configuration` block supports the following:
+A `network_configuration` block exports the following:

 * `subnet_id` - (Optional) The ARM resource identifier of the virtual network subnet which the compute nodes of the pool will join.
 Changing this forces a new resource to be created.